EcSolticia/learning-gdcpp/README.md

 - A Mac
 - An Apple ID enrolled in Apple Developer Program (99 USD per year)
 - A `Resources/Info.plist` in the `framework` folder.
-Take the one in this project as an example.
+Take the one in this project as an learning.
 Be careful to set CFBundleExecutable to the **EXACT** lib name, otherwise it won't work.
 Also, don't put strange names in the CFBundleName and other such places.
 Try to only use letters and spaces.
 Errors will be extremly vague if not impossible to debug.

 For the actions you will need to set the following inputs.
 Store them as secrets in GitHub: